Common Sugar Ants

 Pharaoh Ants

-Pharaoh ants are small in size at 1/16th of an inch long, and yellow to light reddish-brown in color with a dark colored abdomen.
-Like odorous house ants, they release a foul oror, just with the exception that is has a urine-like smell when crushed or squeezed.
-They are opportunistic feeders consuming various items such as syrups, fruits, meats, and dead insects in swarms.
+Pharaoh ants are small, at 1/16 of an inch long, and yellow to light reddish-brown in color with a dark-colored abdomen.
+Like odorous house ants, they release a foul odor, with the exception that it has a urine-like smell when crushed or squeezed.
+They are opportunistic feeders, consuming various items such as syrups, fruits, meats, and dead insects in swarms.

-They nest almost anywhere that is protected with warm, and moist conditions such as cracks, crevices, underneath sinks where plumbing connects with wall, wall voids, in electrical outlets, ceilings, and underneath floors.
-Outside, pharaoh ants can sometimes be found nesting underneath flat stone surfaces like rocks, bricks, near pavements, and in shaded areas like underneath logs, woodpiles, and foundation of home.
-Indoors, they can be found in moist areas, like cracks and crevices underneath sinks.
+They nest almost anywhere that is protected by warm and moist conditions, such as cracks and crevices, underneath sinks where plumbing connects with the wall, wall voids, electrical outlets, ceilings, and floors.
+Outside, pharaoh ants can sometimes be found nesting underneath flat stone surfaces like rocks and bricks, near pavements, and in shaded areas like logs, woodpiles, and the foundation of homes.
+Indoors can be found in moist areas, like cracks and crevices underneath sinks.

-Most of the time the pharaoh ants is found inside your home traveling through plumbing and electrical outlets.
-First, bait inside of your home with Ant-Trax Ant Bait.
+Most of the time, pharaoh ants are found inside your home, traveling through plumbing and electrical outlets.
+First, bait inside your home with Ant-Trax Ant Bait.
 Apply a pea-size drop, separated by one foot between each placement.
-Place this product on countertops against the wall, in kitchen, in bathrooms, near appliances and baseboards, in entry points, and close to previously infested food and water sources.
+Place this product on countertops against the wall, in kitchens, in bathrooms, near appliances and baseboards, in entry points, and close to previously infested food and water sources.

-Residual insecticides are not useful when controlling pharaoh ants, because colonies tend to split.
+Residual insecticides are useless when controlling pharaoh ants because colonies tend to split.
 Treat the perimeter of your home with a non-repellent insecticide like Spectre 2 SC to eliminate any pharaoh ants nesting outside.
-Spectre 2 SC can be applied at the rate of 1.5 to 3.0 fl. oz. per gallon of water per 1,000 sq. ft.
+Spectre 2 SC can be applied at 1.5 to 3.0 fl. oz. of product per gallon of water per 1,000 sq. ft.

-Spray 3 feet up and 3 feet out from your homes exterior foundation.
-While spraying, also treat the window and door frames, eaves, soffits, garage doors, electrical/plumbing penetrations, and cracks and crevices.
+Spray 3 feet up and 3 feet from your home's exterior foundation.
+While spraying, treat the window and door frames, eaves, soffits, garage doors, electrical/plumbing penetrations, and cracks and crevices.

 Rover Ant